-This report has been submitted to the subject company prior to publication to approve the accuracy of the facts presented.
-Comments received from the subject company have not affected the analyst's recommendation or estimates.
+This report has not been given to the subject company, or any other external party, prior to publication to approve the accuracy of the facts presented.
+The subject company has not been notified of the recommendation or estimate changes, as stated in this report, prior to publication.
+Mar 30.
+2021: